seokhoonj/jaid/README.md

 #> a 3 24
 #> b 3 15

-# fill zero except for the first positive values of a numerical matrix by rownames
+# fill with zero except for the first positive values of a numerical matrix by rownames
 x <- matrix(c(-1, 2, 0, -2, -1, 5, 2, -2, 3), nrow = 3)
 set_dimnames(x, list(c(1, 1, 2), c("a", "b", "c")))
 fill_zero_not_first_pos(x)